 This report is an updated assessment of the monitoring data from the school sites.
-The previous report (from February 22, 2017) can be found on the aqmd.gov website.
+The previous reports (from February 22, 2017 and April 12, 2017) can be found on the aqmd.gov website.

-Approach
+Approach/Methodology

 To determine the levels of Cr6 at the local schools, a sampling program was established to monitor Cr6 concentrations.
-Sampling began on 12/23/2016 at 6 Paramount area schools.
-Sampling will continue until at least seven valid sampling results have been collected at a school site before the monitor is removed from the school.
-Since sampling is conducted every third day (1-in-3 day sampling schedule), seven valid samples would cover a minimum of two and a half weeks.
-Sometimes, a sample is determined to be "invalid" due to loss of power in the sampler, equipment malfunction, or other reasons.
+Sampling began on 12/23/2016 at six Paramount area schools.
+Sampling for Cr6 at the school sites is conducted over a 24-hour period every third day (one 24-hour sample every third day, or 1-in-3 day sampling schedule).
+At each Paramount school site, a minimum of seven valid results are used in the assessment.
+With this sampling schedule, seven data points represent a minimum of two and a half weeks of monitoring, and is a reasonably balanced assessment of the levels at that location during this time period.
+Sometimes, a sample is determined to be "invalid" due to loss of power in the sampler, equipment malfunction, or other technical reasons.
 To ensure high quality data, invalid samples are not part of this assessment.
+To date, this sampling effort resulted in the collection of at least seven valid samples from each of the 12 Paramount area schools surveyed by SCAQMD and CARB.